appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 <dd>

-Specifies [supported actions](/reference/appsmith-framework/widget-actions) that would be triggered whenever the user navigates to a different page of the table, either by clicking on the pagination buttons.
+Sets the [actions](/reference/appsmith-framework/widget-actions) that would be triggered whenever the user navigates to a different page of the table, either by clicking on the pagination buttons.

 </dd>